 Female scientists of the Faculty of Science, from post doc to professor, temporary and fixed positions are invited to become member of the network.
 We strive for Equality.
 Therefore, male staff is welcomed to participate in dedicated activities and support the network.
 The informal setting enables female scientists to, amongst others, discuss science, help each other with grant writing, and share management experiences and best practices.

-Activities organized by RISE are supported by grants from the NWO funding program ASPASIA awarded to Dr. Martina Vijver and Prof.dr.
-Miranda van Eck.
+Activities organized by RISE are supported by grants from the NWO funding program ASPASIA awarded to Prof. dr. Martina Vijver (2014), Prof.dr.
+Miranda van Eck (2014), and Dr. Irene Groot (2018).

 Becoming a member